 Your school district must obtain your informed consent before providing special education and related services to your child for the first time, and must make reasonable efforts to obtain that informed consent.
 If you do not respond to a request to provide your consent for your child to receive special education and related services for the first time, or if you refuse to give such consent, your school district may not use the procedural safeguards (i.e., mediation, due process complaint, resolution meeting, or an impartial due process hearing) in order to obtain agreement or a ruling that the special education and related services (recommended by your child's IEP Team) may be provided to your child without your consent.
-If you refuse to give your consent for your child to receive special education and related services for the first time, or if you do not respond to a request to provide such consent and the school district does not provide your child with the special education and related services for which it sought your consent, your school district: (1) Is not in violation of the requirement to make a FAPE available to your child for its failure to provide those services to your child; and (2) Is not required to have an IEP meeting or develop an IEP for your child for the special education and related services for which your consent was requested.
+If you refuse to give your consent for your child to receive special education and related services for the first time, or if you consent for your child to receive special education and related services for the first time, or if you consent.
+If you refuse to give your consent for your child to receive special education and related services for the first time, or if you consent for your child to receive special education and related services for the first time, or if you consent.
+If you refuse to give your consent and the school district does not provide your child with the special education and related services for which it sought your consent, your school district: (1) Is not in violation of the requirement to make a FAPE available to your child for its failure to provide those services to your child; and (2) Is not required to have an IEP meeting or develop an IEP for your child for the special education and related services for which your consent was requested.

 Revocation of parental consent.